gridiron-zone/furya/docs/concepts/general-concepts.md

 - **Block Inflation**

-  Block Inflation exists to incentivize GRID holders to stake.
-The more staked GRID tokens are, more secure the network become(Read more about [Staking](../features/staking.md)).
+  Block Inflation exists to incentivize FURY holders to stake.
+The more staked FURY tokens are, more secure the network become(Read more about [Staking](../features/staking.md)).

   Block Inflation will be [distributed every block](../features/mint.md).
 [Inflation rate](../features/mint.md) in GRIDhub for the first year will be 4%.  **This ration could be adjusted by `parameter-change` proposals**.
-  In this way, loose GRID will devalue year by year.
+  In this way, loose FURY will devalue year by year.

 - **Block Proposer Reward**